Career Options for Graduates

 What Can You Earn

 The U.S. Bureau of Labor and Statistics posted that the median annual wage for a computer user support specialist was $52,270 in 2019.
-And more of those specialists are needed every day on the IT help desk, with those jobs forecasted to grow by 12% by 2030.* CompTIA also can help you estimate your potential earning potential with its online IT salary calculator.
+And more of those specialists are needed every day on the IT help desk, with those jobs forecasted to grow by 12% from 2020 to 2030.* CompTIA also can help you estimate your potential earning potential with its online IT salary calculator.

 Are You IT Help Desk Material